kkumyk/python-and-sql-for-data-engineering/README.md

-Python and SQL codding solutions.
+Python and SQL coding solutions.